bethgelab/tools/slurm/visual-studio-code/README.md

-Visual Code on Slurm
+Visual Studio Code on Slurm

-There is an implementation of Visual Code that runs in the browser (like Jupyter) and it's called Code Server: https://github.com/cdr/code-server
+There is an implementation of Visual Studio Code that runs in the browser (like Jupyter) and it's called Code Server: https://github.com/cdr/code-server

 ### Initial setup